-Overall there isn't enough scientific data to suggest that intuitive eating on its own will help people loose weight as it is a mind-set not a diet, and it is meant to help you build a healthier relationship with yourself and food.
+Overall there isn't enough scientific data to suggest that intuitive eating on its own will help people lose weight as it is a mindset, not a diet, and it is meant to help you build a healthier relationship with yourself and food.

 Increases Mindfulness and Self-Awareness